purnawanpp/plants/README.md

 ## OPSI 2-Tutorial using Protein-Ligand ANTSystem (PLANTS) and Structure PrOtonation and REcognition System  (SPORES)
 ### Preparation and Molecular Docking
-1. Separate protein, ligand and water using spores with the command:`spores --mode splitpdb 3htb.pdb`
+1. This mode will perform a structure recognition and protonation, the output are written in files namely protein.mol2 which contains all protein chains from the input, ligand ligandname_X.mol2 which contain the ligand molecuels (ligand name is generated from the residue name of the ligand in the original file, and X is a running number in case there are two ligands with identical names) and water.mol2 which contains all water molecules from the input fil.
+Separate protein, ligand and water using spores with the command:`spores --mode splitpdb 3htb.pdb`
 2. Later you will get a file with the protein with the name **protein.mol2** and the ligand with the name **ligand_JZ4167_0.mol2**
 3. Add structure recognition, protonation and generates all combinatorial possible protonation states of the input molecule: `spores --mode protstates ligand_JZ4167_0.mol2 ligprotonated.mol2`
 6. Determine the *binding_site* definition with the command: `plants --mode bind ligand_JZ4167_0.mol2 protein.mol2`